Skip to content

 by Olivia Pasfield

-If you’ve been running Google Ads campaigns for a while, you've probably come across the Google Ads optimisation score column which displays a percentage out of 100%.
+If you have been running Google Ads campaigns for a while, you've probably come across the Google Ads optimisation score column which displays a percentage out of 100%.
 This score tends to throw many advertisers through a loop as they try to reach for a perfect score of 100%, but the question remains, does it matter and will it affect campaign performance?

 In this article, we'll explore what the optimisation score is, how to review it and if it has an effect on your Google Ads campaign performance.